EarthyScience/SINDBAD-Tutorials/README.md

 ```

 Note the root directory of where the repo is, for convenience, we'll call it `repo_root` from now on.

+The tutorial files are stored in the `tutorials` subdirectory, and organised by topic or summer school or other event.
+The current tutorials are:
+- ai4pex_2025
+- which_tutorial

+From now on, we'll refer to the current `tutorial` directory as `which_tutorial`.

 ## Install Julia